 News & Events

-The 8th Annual New Taste of the Upper West Side
+The 10th Annual Taste of the Upper West Side

-Our 8th Annual New Taste weekend was a major success, drawing thousands to celebrate the area's best restaurants.
-Soirée in the Park, a cocktail party held as a benefit for Theodore Roosevelt Park, served as kickoff for the event series.
-Friday night's Comfort Classics, was hosted by Adam Richman and featured more than 42 restaurants offering up their best comfort food.
-Saturday night's Best of the West paired hosts Marc Murphy and Anne Burrell, and over 40 restaurants.
-All three events featured live music, and a fabulous time was had by all.
+Our 10th Annual Taste weekend was a major success, drawing thousands to celebrate the area's best restaurants.
+Friday night's Summer in the City: Surf & Turf , was hosted by Adam Richman and Alex Guarnaschelli, with special guest Frank Bruni.
+It featured more than 43 restaurants offering up summer fare.
+Saturday night's Best of the West was hosted by Jesse Palmer, and honored April Bloomfield and Ken Friedman.
+41 different restaurants from the night before participated.
+Music each night inspired people to dance, and the night ended with a balloon drop to celebrate our 10th Annual.
 You can watch a highlight video here.
-Large donations from the event proceeds were made to support the operational expenses for Wellness in the Schools, Theodore Roosevelt Park, and to restore the streetscape block (W.76th-W.77th) that was destroyed by the severe winter.
-All proceeds from this event are dedicated to neighborhood beautification and betterment projects.
+Large donations from the event proceeds were made to support the operational expenses for Wellness in the Schools, a donation to Theodore Roosevelt Park, extra plantings throughout the district, and expansion of some tree beds occurring later this year.
+All proceeds from this event are dedicated to neighborhood beautification and improvement projects.
+The Columbus Avenue BID is a 501 (c)(3) not-for-profit corporation.
+All donations are tax deductible to the fullest extent allowed by law.

 Phase One of Columbus Avenue Streetscape Completed